ragTechDev/futurenet-research/docs/research/stakeholders/interview-transcripts/P05-sg-mum-6-and-9-transcript.md

 ## notes
 - very small subst of parents who knows how tech works, uses tech, grew up in gradual xposure evnronemtn and now with kids
 - people tend to be very black and white about such things if they dk how it works esp ai

+## Additional Notes from PR Review by Interviewee
+- Forgot to mention that "TV Time" for both kids is usually limited to 1 episode on Netflix, around 25mins / day.
+Occasionally 1 hour.
+- TV time can be traded for game time on the Nintendo Switch 2 with age appropriate games like Mario Kart, Pokémon Legends: Z-A, Sonic X Shadow Generations.
+- In line with ad-avoidance, I also highly prefer paid games.
+Free games especially those on iPad are often full of ads, micro-transactions and game currency e.g. Roblox's robux.
+Hence the choice of Switch 2 as a gaming platform vs iPad.
+I prefer to not expose my developing children's minds to psychological manipulation.